apache/infrastructure-website/content/pages/services.md

 One of Infra's goals is to empower ASF members, PMCs, and committers to do much of what they need to do without having to request help from Infra.
 The <a href="https://selfserve.apache.org" target="_blank">Self-Service Platform</a>, for example, provides a number of handy tools that **people who have an Apache email address** (basically, project committers, PMC members, and ASF Members) can use:

   * Create a new Jira or Confluence project, Git repository, or mailing list (PMC Chairs and Infra members).
   * Edit your ASF identity or update your ASF password.
+If you are updating your password, you need access to the email account associated with your Apache account.
+A reset key is only valid for 15 minutes, so be sure to use it as soon as it arrives.
   * Synchronize Git repositories.
   * Use the OTP Calculator to generate passwords for the OTP or S/Key one-time-password systems (generally, PMC members).

+### Locked out of the system? ###

+If you have forgotten your password and cannot retrieve it, contact Infrastructure via root@apache.org for assistance.

+Before asking for a manual password reset or email change, please consider:

+  - If you have access to an ASF machine via SSH (with a private key), you can use this to confirm your identity.
+  - If you don't have access to anything to establish your identity, you may be asked to file a new ICLA.

-### Getting notices of infrastructure events
+## Getting notices of infrastructure events ##
 You can subscribe to notices of infrastructure events that you want to know about, ranging from Subversion commits to emails to specific lists.
 [Learn more here](pypubsub.html).

-### LDAP-enabled services
+## LDAP-enabled services ##
 Infra supports many ASF <a href="https://cwiki.apache.org/confluence/display/INFRA/LDAP+enabled+services+at+the+ASF" target="_blank">LDAP-enabled services</a>.
 You can log in to them with your LDAP credentials.

 ## Tools for ASF projects